News

 1

-Soniya Carvalho about 8 years ago
+Soniya Carvalho over 8 years ago

 Engaging article!
 Could not agree more with the need to recruit everyone to be part of the solution -- researchers (who can turn knowledge into stories that speak to policymakers), policymakers (who can champion subsidy or entitlement reform), engineers (who can deliver efficiency enhancing innovation), and you and me (who can do our bit to enhance or conserve resources).
 And, yes, we should fully explore how the economic losses resulting from the exit of an ageing population can be compensated by the entry of women into the workforce.